Thank you for striking with us last March 19!

 Our target — Standard Chartered Bank

 Standard Chartered Bank (S.C.B.) has poured billions of US dollars into the coal industry since October 2018; here in the Philippines, its support for local companies listed on the Global Coal Exit List (GCEL) has reached over 600 million USD in that same time frame.
-Destructive projects by companies such as San Miguel Corporation are being directly funded by S.C.B.
-Our upcoming on-ground strikes on March 19 will take place in some of the areas in our country where S.C.B.-funded coal projects have affected and continue to affect nearby communities.
+Companies such as San Miguel Corporation, known for their environmentally-destructive projects, are being funded by S.C.B.
+Our upcoming on-ground strikes on March 19 will take place in some of the areas in our country where coal projects of S.C.B.-funded companies have affected and continue to affect nearby communities.

-S.C.B.-funded coal power plant projects in development in the Philippines include:
+Some coal power plant projects of S.C.B.-funded companies in the Philippines include:

 Brgy.
 Ibabang Polo, Pagbilao, Quezon (600 MW, indicative, planned operation by 2025)